Here are some interesting Denmark Facts which were chosen and researched by kids especially for kids.

 Here are some useful Danish words:

-The country has some of the world-leading companies in renewable energy, pharmaceuticals, shipping industry and high-tech machinery.
+Denmark has world-leading companies in renewable energy, pharmaceuticals, shipping industry and high-tech machinery.

-The main export and import partners are Germany, USA, Sweden, Netherlands and China.
-Denmark's Maersk shipping company is the world's second largest container shipping operator and transports over 12 million containers every year!
+The main export and import partners are Germany, USA, Sweden, the Netherlands and China.
+Denmark's Maersk shipping company is one of the world's largest container shipping operators and transports over 12 million containers every year!

 The national dish is stegt flaesk which is fried pork belly strips with crackling and served with potatoes and a white parsley sauce or red cabbage.